bradchesney79/effortless-hs256-jwt/README.md

 <span style="color:red">I believe I have brought the library to a usable and critiquable state.
-As of now, November 20th of 2019, I consider this library beta code.</span>
+As of now, December of 2020, I consider this library beta code.</span>

 I created this package because I didn't love the existing libraries out there.
-Also, this package has only a dependency on the PDO database driver and mbstring extensions being avaialble.
+Also, this package has only a dependency on the PDO database driver, JSON, and mbstring extensions being avaialble.

 So, this is a low level library designed to: